harshvardhaniimi/personal-website/content/notes/2021-06-19-inspiring-quotes/index.md

 *I am like a snake, I slough my skin and start afresh.* - Goethe

-*It’s not the plane, it’s the pilot.* - Topgun
+*It's not the plane, it's the pilot.* - Topgun

 *The oracle said to you exactly what you needed to hear.* - The Matrix